roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-03 ****** byHiddenDevil_© "Yes!
+===

+"Yes!
 Oh God, yes, Mr. Braun, I want your dick!
 Please!
 Please, Joe, please!"
 Without even thinking, the words were spewing forth, flooding out of her mouth like saliva.
 Trisha didn't have to will herself to talk for Mr. Braun's benefit &ndash; the begging and pleading was gushing out by itself.
 Bewildered by horniness, Trisha's brain was suddenly overcome with a realization.
 I…I really do want his cock,she thought, terrified.
 These words are just coming out because…they're true.
 I want his cock.
 I want his cock.

  Again, words spewed out of her mouth, unintended, uncontrolled.
 She repeated her thoughts out loud.
 "I want your cock!
 I want your cock!"